Cuomo accusations test Biden as he unveils women’s rights measures

 Women’s groups on Friday made recommendations for how the investigation of Cuomo’s behavior should proceed.
 “It is essential that these allegations be investigated through a nonpartisan, fair, and independent process,” said a letter backed by UltraViolet, the National Women’s Law Center, Time’s Up and the Women’s March, among others.

-Representatives from several of the groups that signed the letter said on Monday they still supporting that approach, and the new accusations that surfaced over the weekend of questionable behavior by Cuomo has not changed their views.
+Representatives from several of the groups that signed the letter said on Monday they still supporting that approach, and the new accusations that surfaced over the weekend of questionable behavior by Cuomo have not changed their views.

 Laura Meckler and Felicia Sonmez contributed to this report.